se-edu/learningresources/contents/projectManagement/githubActions.md

 ### Reusable Actions
 Actions are small, reusable units in a workflow.
-When setting up a workflow, we can reuse actions that were already written by the community.
+When setting up a workflow, we can reuse actions written by the community.
 These actions are available at the marketplace.

 ![](https://i.imgur.com/m9PddIu.png)